Railway

 Private services:

-Railway Volume -> mounted storage for Evolution API instance files
+Railway Volume -> mounted storage for Evolution API and n8n files

-PostgreSQL and Redis do not need public domains.
-They should be accessed only through Railway private networking and Railway reference variables.
+PostgreSQL does not need a public domain.
+It should be accessed only through Railway private networking and Railway reference variables.

 Dependencies for Evolution API With n8n Hosting